fonspa/go-http-server/docs/README.md

 To get a *singleton*, or a single instance of a resource, the convention is to use a `GET` request to the plural name of the resource, the same endpoint we use for getting all chirps, but to use an ID as a *path parameter*, i.e. `GET /api/chirps/<uuid>`.

+## Authentication with passwords

+Verifying *who* a user is.
+Two important points when authenticating with passwords:
+- Password must be stored *hashed*.
+- You must validate user's passwords to make sure they are *strong*.

+Hashing prevents passwords from being read if (or *when*) someone gets access to the db.
+We'll use `bcrypt` package to hash passwords and compare passwords hashes.

+As long as the server uses HTTPS in prod, it's OK to send raw passwords in requests, because they'll be encrypted.

 ## Testing with Curl

 Deleting *all* users (only in "dev" mode)